curi0sity-sys/mattijs.id/README.md

       <li>Backend
         <ul>
          <li>Got most of the source code ready in this repo, it just needs to be upgraded to the latest GraalVM, Quarkus.io needs to be used too.
 And cleanup the source code to only have the API calls.</li>
-            <li>To finish things off: I need nginx SWAG, The rewritten VueJS frontend docker and the upgraded backend docker in a docker-compose, and everything needs to be pointing to ast-project.app domain name so I can just launch a simple VPS, copy and paste the docker compose and get things running instantly.
+            <li>To finish things off: I need nginx SWAG with automated letsencrypt certificates, The rewritten VueJS frontend docker and the upgraded backend docker in a docker-compose, and everything needs to be pointing to ast-project.app domain name so I can just launch a simple VPS, copy and paste the docker compose and get things running instantly.
 I'll just need to login to docker one time per machine</li>
         </ul>
       </li>
       <li>Docker-slim used on the container images to optimize it</li>